Dessine-moi un mouton: Theme and video

-As Saint-Exupery's story, Le Petit Prince, is deeply incorporated within French mainstream popular culture, francophone audience clearly understood the allusion of the song to the literary work.
+As Saint-Exupéry's story, Le Petit Prince, is deeply incorporated within French mainstream popular culture, francophone audience clearly understood the allusion of the song to the literary work.
 Therefore, "Farmer does not tell the novella's story in her song, but uses the writer's philosophy to draw inspiration".
 Journalist Benoît Cachin said "Dessine-moi un mouton" deals with life, love, death, and is "a plea for childhood, imagination and insouciance".
 Psychologist Hugues Royer considers that it is a song that "invites us to connect with our childhood".

 The video uses images from the 1999 tour, and shows Farmer performing the song sitting on a giant swing.
 For the television version, the entire part devoted to the presentation of musicians and the recalls were deleted, but included in footage for the tour's DVD.

 Live performances

 The song was not promoted by the singer and was never performed on television, but was only sung during the Mylenium Tour.
 As showed on the DVD of the concert, before the song begins, Farmer is sitting on the steps of the staircase and she whistles.
 While the dancers make several acrobatics and play leapfrog, she performs the song, sitting on a big swing with two headers sphynx at both ends.
 A rain of silver sequins down from heaven on artists and the audience.
 After her performance, Farmer goes down the swing and presents the musicians.